-I’ve been obsessed with wildlife for as long as I can remember.
-A life-long fan of Sir David Attenborough and anything to do with natural history, it’s no surprise that a lot of my destination choices have been based on wildlife encounters.
+I’ve been obsessed with wildlife for as long as I can remember; as a life-long fan of Sir David Attenborough and anything to do with natural history, it’s no surprise that a lot of my destination choices have been based on wildlife encounters.

 Of course, the best way to experience wildlife is in its natural environment, however, it can take some planning to know where and when to see certain animals.
-If you love wildlife then in this article I write about some of my best animal experiences in the world to give you the low-down on how you can do the same.
+You can download this handy infographic and checklist here.

-So are you ready? let’s go and check out some of the best animal experiences in the world that every wildlife buff should add to their bucket list.
+So are you ready? it’s time to check out some of the best animal experiences in the world.

 BEST ANIMAL EXPERIENCES #1 – GALAPAGOS ISLANDS, ECUADOR